 - Sochin Dachi (The Tensoku Ryu Standard Stance)

 - Ura Neko Ashi Dachi (Reverse Cat Stance)

 - Soft Bow Stance

 - Ippon Dachi (Single Leg Stance)

 - Seisan Dachi (Universal Stance or Fighting Stance)

 We expect beginning students to be able to establish and hold a sound stance.
 This is primarily to ensure the student knows how to do the stance properly.
 Once this level of initial training is accomplished we suggest to students that stances are never held in that manner.
 Stances should be thought of as transitory.
-One really never holds a stance in a conflict.
-They are always used in a temporary manner.
+One never holds a stance in a conflict.
+They are always used temporarily.
 A stance is adopted to accomplish some specific purpose.
-Once that purpose has been achieved the stance is no longer relevant (and may in fact represent a major disadvantage) and some other stance and purpose should be employed.
+Once that purpose has been achieved the stance is no longer relevant (and may now represent a major disadvantage) and some other stance and purpose should be employed.
 This level of thinking is somewhat more advanced and students first learning a stance are only required to be able to establish and maintain the stance.
 But as a student progresses he or she is taught that establishing and holding a stance is usually detrimental.
 The better approach is to utilize a stance to achieve an objective, then move on to some other activity.

 The above diagram is from our Yellow Belt Curriculum Course in which each stance is defined in specific and substantial detail.
 More advanced stances are defined in the relevant course for the rank at which the stance is studied.